 Students are responsible for their own learning.

 This is an online textbook with spaced practice problems and feedback.
-Students find the code to access this textbook on Canvas under Modules.
+You find the instructions on how to access this textbook on Canvas under Modules.

 The College Physics textbook by itself can be found at